Zorin OS

 If you're using Windows right now (or even if you aren't), do yourself a favor and get Zorin!

 Absolute garbage..
-Most of the Windows applications I tried to install does not worked properly and a lot of the flatpak's was not even able to install.
+Most of the Windows applications I tried to install does not work properly and a lot of the flatpak's was not even able to install.
 I tried to use this professionally but there are so many bugs..
 Most of the people that seems to like it primarily use a browser and any distro can do that..
-To the folks reading this that have never used Linux before, you are better of using Mint or Ubuntu.
+To the folks reading this that have never used Linux before, you are better of using Linux Mint or Kubuntu.
 (Which is still rough compared to Windows) If you are a gamer, use a device with the official SteamOS and if you are professional use MacOS until KDE Linux is stable enough.
+(Not to be confused with the KDE Plasma desktop environment)

 Very pretty and easy to use